 Entering Actions

 Actions are entered by typing the name(s), or synonym(s) at the “Select Item(s)” prompt.
 In addition to the various actions that may be available specific to a particular option, List Manager provides generic actions applicable to any List Manager screen.
 A double question mark (??) may be entered at the “Select Action” prompt for a list of all actions available.
 The following is a list of generic List Manager actions with a brief description.
 The synonym for each action is shown in brackets following the action name.
 Entering the synonym is the quickest way to select an action.

+Patch PSO*7.0*545 modifies the Copy and Renew ListMan actions to ensure that the DEA number in the original Rx has the credentials to write Controlled Substance (CS) orders.